binkley/modern-java-practices/README.md

   for Modern Java/JVM projects.
 However, if you use a different build tool, the principals still apply

-I want to help with the question: _I am at Day 1 on my project_: How do I begin with a local build that is supports my team through the project lifetime?
+I want to help with the question: _I am in Day 1 on my project_: How do I begin with a local build that supports my team through the project lifetime?
 And when I have an existing project, how to I catch up?

 ### Goal of this article

 [_Make people awesome_](https://modernagile.org/) (that means _you_).
 This
-project is based on lots of experience and experiments with Modern Java/JVM builds, and shares with you lessons learned.
+project is based on the experiences of many, and experiments with Modern Java/JVM builds, and shares lessons learned with you.

 ---